Worker Compensation Lawyers Brisbane

 The types of injuries that WorkCover would compensate injured claimants for include (and are not limited to):

 - Physical injuries

 - Death from injury or disease

 Feel free to contact us to receive a free, no obligation assessment and advice as to whether your injury is a type of injury covered by WorkCover.
 A very important factor is to consider whether employment is a major contributing factor to your condition.
 Our work injury lawyers are happy to discuss this aspect of a WorkCover claim with you in an obligation free consultation.

 Many people are not sure of their obligations and rights in relation to rehabilitation following an accident.

 WorkCover generally wish to assist workers to return to work and will in the case of injuries in which a worker cannot return to their pre-accident employment develop a suitable duties program to try to return them to the workforce.
 The rehabilitation may include on the job training, to acquire new job skills or special assistance for workers who have suffered injuries that may result in them never returning to their pre-accident employment.

 We are often asked by employees about the rehabilitation provided by WorkCover and suitable duties programs.
 You may feel confident in asking our opinion about whether a return to work program is reasonable.
 We will generally refer you to your own doctor or one of our doctors to examine whether the duties are within your residual capacity following an accident.

-Our workplace injury lawyers can be contacted obligation free anytime about this type of issue.
+Our Brisbane lawyers for accident injury can be contacted obligation free anytime about this type of issue.
 It is important to realise that it is up to your employer to take reasonable steps to assist you with rehabilitation as much as it is an employee’s obligation to accept reasonable offers of rehabilitation.